atthecodeface/star-catalog-rs/README.md

 This crate provides binaries and a library.

-The star-catalog a library manages a star catalog, which contains stars with locations (from right ascension and declination, distance, magnitude, color, and id).
+The star-catalog library manages a star catalog, which contains stars with locations (from right ascension and declination, distance, magnitude, color, and id).
+The catalog can be searched by id or by geometry; the libray includes a facility to find candidates for a star 'triangle' - that is, three stars whose visual angular separation is known (approximately).

 ## star_catalog binary